-Oiselle is thrilled to announce the launch of our GOT (Girls On Track) Bras charitable donation program.
-The GOT Bras mission is to help girls stay active and see physical activity as lifelong pursuit.
+Oiselle is thrilled to announce the launch of our Bras for Girls charitable donation program.
+The Bras for Girls mission is to help girls stay active and see physical activity as lifelong pursuit.
 We plan to donate at least 2,000 sports bras in 2017, and to share educational content about how to accurately choose and fit a sports bra, and understand our changing bodies.
 In 2018 and beyond, we plan to increase donations and produce "first-bra" designs just for girls.

 Oiselle champions the idea of the lifelong athlete, and we especially target timeframes and transitions when girls and women might experience challenges being athletic: post-college, post-childbirth, post-menopause, etc. One timeframe that we have identified is the onset of puberty, when some girls turn away from athletic pursuits.